lzhw1991/AcousticBEM/README.md

 The `Jupyter` subdirectory contains a number of Jupyter notebooks that implement the example programs from the original Fortan library.
 The checked in versions contain results and can be opened directly from the Github web page.

+## Building

+For AcousticBEM the only code requiring compilation are the integration methods and the methods implementing the discrete integral operators (L, N, M, Mt in 2D, 3D, and RAD) variations.
+The Hankel functions used in this code are provided by the GNU Scientific Library (GSL).
+On an Ubuntu system this can be installed via apt-get and that's should be the only dependency requiring attention.

+The original Fortran code also requires the GSL library, which has Fortran bindings called fgsl.
+The makefiles require the fgsl.mod and libfgsl.a files in a subdirectory under the 'Fortran' directory, called 'fgsl'.